Distributions of unramified extensions of global fields: Introduction

 \subsection{Acknowledgements}

-We would like to thank Johan de Jong and Yuan Liu for helpful conversations and Aaron Landesman for helpful comments on an earlier version of this manuscript.
-The first author was supported by a Clay Research Fellowship, NSF DMS-2101491 and DMS-2502029 and a Sloan Fellowshp.
+We would like to thank Johan de Jong and Yuan Liu for helpful conversations, Aaron Landesman, for helpful comments on an earlier version of this manuscript, and Jiuya Wang for help with corecting Conjecture \ref{intro-moments-conjecture}.
+The first author was supported by a Clay Research Fellowship, NSF DMS-2101491 and DMS-2502029 and a Sloan Fellowship.
 The second author was partially supported by a Packard Fellowship for Science and Engineering, NSF DMS-2052036 and DMS-2140043, the Radcliffe Institute for Advanced Study at Harvard University, and a MacArthur Fellowship.